Vanderbilt University: Owen Graduate School of Management

 In the years prior to my academic position, I founded or held management and advisory roles in a series of startups, resulting in experience across the life cycle of new ventures — from idea to acquisition, and at times failure.

-Advisory roles: Agents Arts (acquired by FAST/Microsoft), JBTV (acquired by Launch/ Yahoo!), Redsquared (acquired by Comma), MusicFans.com, Viewstream, and others.
+Advisory roles: Agents Arts (acquired by FAST/Microsoft), JBTV (acquired by Launch/ Yahoo!), MusicFans.com, and others.

 STRTG : Founder

-Research consultancy focused on the media sectors.
-Clients have included startups, music rights organizations, and Fortune 500 companies.
+Research consultancy.
+Clients have included startups, music rights organizations, and Fortune 100 companies.